apereo/cas/docs/cas-server-documentation/installation/Configuration-Server-Management.md

 <div class="alert alert-warning"><strong>Remember</strong><p>You are advised to not overlay or otherwise
 modify the built in <code>application.properties</code> file.
 This will only complicate and weaken your deployment.
-Instead try to comply with the CAS defaults and bootstrap CAS as much as possible via the default or
-<a href="Configuration-Management.html#overview">outlined strategies</a>.
-Likewise, try to instruct CAS to locate
-configuration files external to its own.
+Instead try to comply with the CAS defaults and bootstrap CAS as much as possible via the default, override via <code>application.yml</code> or use the <a href="Configuration-Management.html#overview">outlined strategies</a>.
+Likewise, try to instruct CAS to locate configuration files external to its own.
 Premature optimization will only lead to chaos.</p></div>

 ### Spring Cloud